-On YouTube you find many people who offer their reviews - I partake only in non-biased self-funded reviews - I buy it, I review it, own it and use it, and that pretty much speaks for every review on this site.
+On YouTube you find many people who offer their reviews - I partake only in non-biased self-funded reviews - I buy it, I review it, own it, and use it, and that pretty much speaks for every review on this site.

 The Fujifilm XT-2 is one of the better cameras that I have ever used and I have used a lot of cameras!
-The Fujifilm XT-2 is as close to a reproduction of a "film-like experience" camera that emulates the days of emulsion film days wrapped in current digital technology, at a cost people can afford.
+The Fujifilm XT-2 is as close to a reproduction of a "film-like experience" camera that emulates the days of emulsion film days wrapped in current digital technology at a cost people can afford.
 If you never experienced the days of Kodak, Fujifilm, Ilford, or Agfa film, then this may not resonate with you, the normal for you may be a digital-only experience.
 Nikon and Canon have turned their cameras into a business camera model, with FUN being secondary - designed for speed and efficiency making the feel more logical than organic.

-Fujifilm help removes the robotic digital mindset with their Fujifilm XT-2, A camera full of emotional experience and not a logical choice because of specs: Photography is about an emotion and experience, If your system is not rewarding you with dopamine in every push of the shutter - you have the wrong system.
+Fujifilm help removes the robotic digital mindset with their Fujifilm XT-2, A camera full of emotional experience and not a logical choice because of specs: Photography is about emotion and the experience, If your system is not rewarding you with dopamine in every push of the shutter - you have the wrong system.

 From a DSLR shooter - the Fujifilm XT-2 is a breath of fresh air.
 During my adventures in Digital Photography, either you transitioned from film emulsion to digital, or you grew up knowing only digital and never experienced the smell of emulsion film fresh out of the plastic canister-- you are reading this because you love photography.
 I transitioned from film emulsion to digital under Nikon thinking that was my path and I do love Nikon.
-But lets face it, there are other choices, today I find myself here because I fully appreciate Fujifilm cameras, and appreciate what they have offered.
+But let's face it, there are other choices, today I find myself here because I fully appreciate Fujifilm cameras, and appreciate what they have offered.

 So the above is the emotional side of things - on to the more specifics about what I like and dislike about the XT-2.